nubsuki/Ellen/README.md

 ## 📝 License

 This project is for personal use and is distributed "as-is".
-Make sure to back up your files before using..